The Castle (1997 Australian film): Critical reception

-In Australia, the film received critical acclaim, considered an iconic classic and is frequently listed as one of the greatest Australian films ever made.
+In Australia, the film received critical acclaim, is considered an iconic classic, and is frequently listed as one of the greatest Australian films ever made.
 In 2011, Time Out London named it the 25th-greatest comedy film of all time.
 The film is a text studied in secondary education in Australia.

 The Castle received positive reviews from overseas critics.
-It has an 87% approval rating from review-aggregation website Rotten Tomatoes, based on 39 reviews, with a weighted average of 6.99/10.
+It has an 87% approval rating from the review-aggregation website Rotten Tomatoes, based on 38 reviews, with a weighted average of 7.10/10.
+The website's critics consensus reads, "Home is where the heart is in The Castle, a rousing Australian comedy that gives audiences an endearing family to root for."

 Roger Ebert gave the film 3 stars out of 4, calling it "one of those comic treasures like The Full Monty and Waking Ned Devine that shows its characters in the full bloom of glorious eccentricity".
 Elsewhere around the world, especially in non-English-speaking countries not familiar with Australian humour, mores or issues, the film made little impact.

 Accolades

+Home media

+In Australia, the film was released on VHS by Roadshow Entertainment in 1997, with a DVD following on November 10, 2004.
+Buena Vista Home Entertainment (under the Miramax Home Entertainment banner) released it on DVD and VHS in the United States on November 16, 1999.
+The film's Canadian DVD release was handled by Alliance Entertainment, who had a Canadian distribution agreement with Miramax at the time.

+In December 2010, North American distributor Miramax was sold by The Walt Disney Company, their owners since 1993.
+That month, they were taken over by private equity firm Filmyard Holdings.
+Beginning in 2011, Filmyard Holdings started licensing the home video rights for many Miramax films to Lionsgate Home Entertainment, and in 2012, Lionsgate reissued The Castle on DVD in the United States.
+In 2011, Filmyard Holdings also licensed the Miramax library to streaming site Netflix (which then wasn't available in Australia).
+This deal included The Castle, and ran for five years, eventually ending on June 1, 2016.
+The film's British distributor Paramount Pictures released it on DVD in the UK on July 25, 2011.

+In March 2016, Filmyard Holdings sold Miramax to Qatari company beIN Media Group.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's 700 film library, after buying a 49% stake in the studio from beIN.
+The deal included the North American rights to The Castle, and the film is now distributed in that area by Paramount Pictures, who prior to 2020 had only owned British and South African distribution rights for The Castle.